 - File a fraud alert with the three major credit bureaus.
 Equifax, Experian, and TransUnion can tag your account as a victim of fraud.
 You may also consider a security freeze to protect your account further.

 - Update your operating system and antimalware.
-Scammers may be gathering information using a malware installed on your computer.
+Scammers may be gathering information using malware installed on your computer.
 Make sure to run a full scan, too.

 Scammers are getting more and more clever nowadays.
 However, being vigilant and taking the necessary precautions will lessen its likelihood.
-Acting fast will also save yours from losing money and time.
-There's no shame in reporting such incidents.
+Acting fast will also save you from losing money and time.
+There’s no shame in reporting such incidents.
 Authorities need data, including yours, to further strengthen the current security measures.